 220. Xu Y, Phetsouphanh C, Suzuki K, Aggarwal A, Graff-Dubois S, Roche M, Bailey M, Alcantara S, Flanagan S, Cash K, Siva R, Koelsch KK, Autran B, Harvey R, Gorry PR, Moris A, Cooper DA, Turville S, Kent SJ, Kelleher AD, Zaunders J. HIV-1 and SIV predominantly use CCR5 expressed on a precursor population to establish infection in T follicular helper cells.
 Frontiers in Immunology 2017; In Press.

 219. Juno JA, van Bockel D, Kent SJ, Kelleher AD, Zaunders JJ, Munier CM.
 Cytotoxic CD4 T cells - friend or foe during viral infection?
 Frontiers in Immunology 2017; 8: Article 19.

 218. Gause KT, Wheatley AK, Cui J, Yan Y, Kent SJ, Caruso F. Immunological principles guiding the rational design of particles for vaccine delivery.
 ACS Nano 2017; 11: 54-68.

-217. Kulkarni A, Kurle S, Shete A, Ghate M, Godbole S, Madhavi V, Kent SJ, Paranjape R, Thakar M. Indian long term non progressors show broad ADCC responses with preferential recognition of V3 region of Envelope and a region of Tat protein.
-Frontiers in Immunology 2017; In Press.
+217. Kulkarni A, Kurle S, Shete A, Ghate M, Godbole S, Madhavi V, Kent SJ, Paranjape R, Thakar M. Indian long-term non-progressors show broad ADCC responses with preferential recognition of V3 region of Envelope and a region of Tat protein.
+Frontiers in Immunology 2017; 8: 5.